hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 information about residential building characteristics and project information.
 You can share this data with any party involved in a home performance or energy-efficiency program, including contractors, program administrators, utilities, federal agencies, and others.
+In addition, HPXML allows home performance data to be seemlessly shared with the financial, real estate, insurance, and other appropriate industries.
 This gives you a standardized way to collect project information and to share that information to facilitate market growth.